Can You Get Pregnant When Not Ovulating?

 - Cervical mucus that is wet and stretchy with an egg white texture

-- Subtle cramping can sometimes occur when the follicle releases the egg
+- Subtle cramping or pain can sometimes occur when the follicle releases the egg (you may experience this on alternating sides of your abdomen each month.
+This cramping is also known as mittelschmerz.)

 - Light spotting can result when the follicle ruptures to release the egg